1998–99 Milwaukee Bucks season: Off-season

-The Bucks transition continued at mid-season by trading Terrell Brandon to the Minnesota Timberwolves, and acquiring Sam Cassell and Chris Gatling from the New Jersey Nets in exchange for Elliot Perry in a three-team trade; however, Cassell only played just four games with the team due to an ankle injury he sustained with the Nets.
-In another trade, the team dealt Tyrone Hill, and second-year forward Jerald Honeycutt to the Philadelphia 76ers in exchange for second-year forward Tim Thomas, and Scott Williams, while signing free agent Haywoode Workman.
+Regular season

-Under Karl, the Bucks won five of their first six games of the regular season, and played above .500 basketball for the entire season, finishing in fourth place in the Central Division with a 28–22 record, earning the seventh seed in the Eastern Conference, and qualifying for the NBA playoffs for the first time since the 1990–91 season.
+Under Karl and with the addition of Dell Curry, Del Negro and Traylor, the Bucks won five of their first six games of the regular season, and posted a six-game winning streak between February and March.
+At mid-season, the team traded Terrell Brandon to the Minnesota Timberwolves, and acquired Sam Cassell and Chris Gatling from the New Jersey Nets, in exchange for Elliot Perry in a three-team trade; however, Cassell only played just four games with the team due to an ankle injury he sustained with the Nets.
+In another mid-season trade, the Bucks traded Tyrone Hill, and second-year forward Jerald Honeycutt to the Philadelphia 76ers in exchange for second-year forward Tim Thomas, and Scott Williams, and also signed free agent Haywoode Workman.
+The Bucks played above .500 in winning percentage for the entire season, and finished in fourth place in the Central Division with a 28–22 record, earning the seventh seed in the Eastern Conference; the team qualified for the NBA playoffs for the first time since the 1990–91 season, ending a seven-year playoff drought.

-Glenn Robinson averaged 18.4 points and 5.9 rebounds per game, while Ray Allen averaged 17.1 points per game, and Curry provided the team with 10.1 points per game off the bench, while shooting .476 in three-point field goal percentage.
-In addition, Armen Gilliam contributed 8.3 points and 3.7 rebounds per game off the bench, while Workman provided with 6.9 points and 5.9 assists per game, and Del Negro contributed 5.9 points and 3.6 assists per game also off the bench.
-Meanwhile, Traylor was the team's starting center, averaging 5.3 points and 3.7 rebounds per game, while off the bench, Ervin Johnson averaged 5.1 points and 6.4 rebounds per game, and Michael Curry contributed 4.9 points per game.
+Glenn Robinson averaged 18.4 points and 5.9 rebounds per game, while Ray Allen averaged 17.1 points and 3.6 assists per game, and led the Bucks with 74 three-point field goals, and Cassell provided the team with 13.8 points, 4.3 assists and 1.5 steals per game off the bench during his short four-game stint.
+In addition, Dell Curry contributed 10.1 points per game and 69 three-point field goals off the bench, while shooting .476 in three-point field-goal percentage, while Thomas provided with 8.5 points per game in 33 games, and Armen Gilliam averaged 8.3 points and 3.7 rebounds per game.
+Meanwhile, Gatling contributed 6.3 points and 3.8 rebounds per game in 30 games, Workman provided with 6.9 points and 5.9 assists per game, and Del Negro contributed 5.9 points and 3.6 assists per game.
+On the defensive side, Traylor was the team's starting center, averaging 5.3 points and 3.7 rebounds per game, while off the bench, Ervin Johnson averaged 5.1 points and 6.4 rebounds per game, and Michael Curry contributed 4.9 points per game.

-Robinson finished tied in 16th place in Most Valuable Player voting, while Dell Curry finished tied in fifth place in Sixth Man of the Year voting, Workman finished tied in tenth place in Most Improved Player voting, Michael Curry finished tied in seventh place in Defensive Player of the Year voting, and Karl finished tied in eighth place in Coach of the Year voting.
+Robinson finished tied in 16th place in Most Valuable Player voting, while Dell Curry finished tied in fifth place in Sixth Man of the Year voting; Workman finished tied in tenth place in Most Improved Player voting, Michael Curry finished tied in seventh place in Defensive Player of the Year voting, and Karl finished tied in eighth place in Coach of the Year voting.
+The Bucks finished 22nd in the NBA in home-game attendance, with an attendance of 381,948 at the Bradley Center during the regular season.